eTramS/CSharp_Unity/README.md

 # Interface Practice

 This repository is meant for my personal use.
-I developed it with the purpose of enhancing my coding skills and exploring game development.
+I created it with the purpose of enhancing my coding skills and exploring game development.

 Interface Script: